polyluxus/runxtb.bash/guides/module-examples.md

 see [read the docs](https://xtb-docs.readthedocs.io/en/latest/contents.html).
 Please also see my guide on [how to set up xtb for runxtb](set-up.md).
 Use the files provided below as a starting point for your own templates and review them carefully before use.
+Please note that this guide was outdated already in 2020 as you can roughly calculate that back from the used versions.

+(Martin; 2023-11-05; wrapper version 0.5.0)

 ## Root module